 Zotero is an open source software made for helping in the harvesting and collecting references on the web.
 To access it is required the online registration and the free download of the software.

-For further information visit the quick start guide.
+For further information visit the online guide Reference Management Systems: Zotero.

 YouTube Tutorial: